tehZevo/aegis-core/README.md

 ### Engine:
 * Handles internal update logic such as accumulating input states, training a reinforcement learning agent, producing a new state, etc.

+### Reward proxy:
+* Accepts rewards which are then sent to multiple nodes at the same time

 ## TODO
 * support environments with discrete observation spaces